nkanungo/EVA6_DETR/README.md

 Few things to remember is

 •	DETR can be easily generalized to produce panoptic segmentation in a unified manner.
-We show that it significantly outperforms competitive baselines.
+We show that it significantly outperforms competitive baselines

-•	DETR works with a minimum 480x480 resolution but can go much higher.
+•	DETR works with a minimum 480x480 resolution but can go much higher

 •	There is no class token in DETR
-•	Positional Encodings

 •	DETR guys performed experiments with fixed sine-based fixed positional encodings and learned encodings.
 In their results they found, fixed sine positional encoding to perform slightly better than learned positional encodings

 •	DETR uses ResNet50 as the backbone

 •	Unlike YOLO we don’t need to predict bunding boxes in case of DETR.
 It automatically performs it.
 Here is a small visualization of the output of the centroid of bounding boxes it predicts

 •	We will talk about the learning process below

 ![](images/centroid.png)